-Also, make sure to not miss the wine cellar where Andrej, dressed as a monk, will explain the different types of Slovenian wine and will even help you pour, cork and seal your own bottle to take home with you!
+Additionally, you should visit the wine cellar where Andrej, or another vintner, will explain the different types of Slovenian wine.
+You can also pour, cork and seal your own bottle to take home with you!

-You can reach the castle by car, tourist bus or by foot.
+You can reach the Lake Bled Castle by car, tourist bus or by foot.
 If you decide to go by foot, the steep trail to the castle starts at the lake’s paved path and takes about 20-30 min to climb the steps to the top.

 During the warmer months, when the snow has melted, Lake Bled’s luge ride along the Straža ski slope is a fun activity for all ages!

 Flying down the 570-yard-long track in a small plastic sled is sure to thrill as you twist and turn down the steep, metal rail track.
 The ride to the top in the chair lift provides more spectacular views of the lake, just make sure to turn around and have a look!

-The luge ride costs €8 per ride and is cheaper if you want to do multiple rides.
-Also, if you don’t want to partake in the toboggan ride you can take the chairlift up and down for €4.
+The chairlift plus one toboggan ride costs €8 but is cheaper if you want to do multiple rides.
+However, if you don’t want to partake in the summer toboggan ride on Lake Bled you can take the chairlift up and down for €4.

-One of our favorite restaurants in Lake Bled is the family run restaurant at Penzion Berc.
+One of my favorite restaurants in Lake Bled is the family run restaurant at Penzion Berc.
 Located directly across from Hotel Berc, this is the hotel run by the other Berc brother, Miha.

-We loved the cozy, outside seating, perfect during those cool summer nights when the sun sets late in the evenings.
-Their chef deliciously grills up tender meat and fish on the outside barbecue while fresh herbs and greens are perfectly picked from their very own garden.
+The restaurant has cozy, outside seating, perfect during those cool summer nights when the sun sets late in the evenings.
+The local chef deliciously grills up tender meat and fish on the outside barbecue while fresh herbs and greens are perfectly picked from their very own garden.

-We also made sure to treat our taste buds to their homemade desserts including the traditional Bled cream cake and their own specialty tiramisu.
+The restaurant also whips up an array of delicious homemade desserts including the traditional Bled cream cake and their own specialty tiramisu.

-Our other favorite restaurant in Lake Bled is Oštarija Peglez’n and is conveniently located in an easy to find location on the lake.
+Another favorite restaurant in Lake Bled is Oštarija Peglez’n and is conveniently located along the lake.

 A large continental breakfast is included in the room rate and offers a wide variety of breakfast treats to start your day off right.
 Slightly tucked away, in a more residential area, the lake is only a few minutes walk down the hill.
 Hotel Berc is one of the best Lake Bled hotels and fills up fast in the peak seasons so make sure to reserve ahead!